Westminster Cathedral musician resigns

 Chancellor of Lincoln Cathedral appears in court

 THE Chancellor of Lincoln Cathedral, Canon Paul Overend, has denied indecently assaulting a woman between April and July 1997, when he was a chaplain at Cardiff University.
-He was charged with a historic indecent assault in November (News, 29 November 2019), and appeared at Cardiff Crown Court last week, accused of grabbing the woman and kissing her.
+He was charged with a non-recent indecent assault in November (News, 29 November 2019), and appeared at Cardiff Crown Court last week, accused of grabbing the woman and kissing her.
 Canon Overend has been absent from the cathedral since April.
 He was granted unconditional bail by Judge Richard Twomlow.
 A trial date has been set for 29 June.

 ‘Places of Welcome’ scheme continues to grow